saraswatmks/saraswatmks.github.com/_posts/2023/2023-04-30-polars_python_tutorial.md

 date: 2023-04-30
 tags:
 - python
-excerpt: "Using polars python library for large dataset manipulation"
+excerpt: "Tutorial to work on large datasets in memory Polars DataFrames in Python"
 ---

 ## Introduction

 Handling large datasets locally on laptops is not easy.
 As a workaround, data scientists either work on a sample data set or spin up spark clusters.
 Spark clusters don't come cheap.
 I recently migrated a data science project from spark to python in-memory computation using polars and saved few hunderd dollars weekly cloud cost.
 Yay!